Leading higher-derivative corrections to Kerr geometry: Leading order effective theory

 The theory (\ref{Action}) has been constructed following the sole requirement of diff. invariance, but there are some other constraints that could be imposed on physical grounds.
 For instance, if one wants to preserve parity, then one should set $\theta_{m}=\lambda_{\rm odd}=0$.
 Nevertheless, we know that nature is not parity-invariant, so keeping these terms is not unreasonable.
 If one does not wish to include additional light degrees of freedom the scalars should be removed, which amounts to setting $\alpha_{1}=\alpha_{2}=0$ (in that case the scalars are just not activated).
 On the other hand it is known that higher-derivative terms may break unitarity by introducing ghost modes --- non normalizable states.
-In the case of the scalar fields and the quadratic terms in (\ref{Action}) this problem does not exist since the field equations of that sector are actually of second order.
+In the case, for instance, of the Gauss-Bonnet term in (\ref{Action}), this problem does not exist since it produces second-order equations..
 The equations of the cubic terms do contain higher-order derivatives ---namely of fourth order---, but the mass scale at which we expect the new modes to appear is